manasdas17/OpenModelicaEmbedded/README.md

 ## Working with Arduino UNO [Atmega328p]

 ### Setting up firmware for Arduino board
-* In `Tools` Menu, select appropriate Board (Arduino/Genuino UNO) and Port as the available serial port to which Arduino is connected (most likely /dev/ttyACM0).
+* In `Tools` Menu, select appropriate Board (Arduino/Genuino UNO) and Port as the available serial port to which Arduino is connected.
 * Open **StandardFirmata** sketch: `File > Examples > Firmata > StandardFirmata`.
 * Upload the sketch to the board.
 ### Simulating the Modelica model